bimdata/documentation-old/doc_sphinx/topics/authentication_migration.rst

 Authentication migration
 ===================================

 The authentication migration is currently under progress.
-Your old credentials are still working with the new Authentication.
-However the association of the users credentials with their clouds is no longer provided.
+Your old credentials are still working with the new Authentication, however the association of the users credentials with their clouds is no longer provided.

 .. warning::